trentzeigler/18F-Code-Challenge/README.md

 4 - Save any notes that you make have about possible flaws in testing criteria for us to review during the interview.
 We are always looking to make improvements

+5 - Please add in any pseudo-code that you can so that we have a look into why you do things the way that you do them.
+It will help us to evaluate things that were done as well as help us to access functionality if it is not obvious given how you choose to design the UI.

-5 - Have Fun with it!
+6 - Have Fun with it!
 Make the project your own and develop to the best of your abilities given the time alloted and resources available

 # TESTING CRITERIA